Nebukam/mkfont/docs/_sources/docs/views/foldout-components.md

 | {% include btn ico="hidden" %} | Toggle all layers to hidden |
 |: **Composite** :||
 | {% include btn ico="link" %} | Create component for each glyph part of the known decomposition of the host. *(See {% include lk id='Glyph details' %})* |

+### Flatten comps
+Whether or not to flatten the components.
+This is a bit tricky to use, and (mostly) only useful when working with lots of components imported inside an empty glyph.
+What it does is first compute component transformations as usual, them flatten them as if they were a single entity, and *then re-apply the global glyph transformations onto them*.

+>This, among other things, effectively allows the glyph width to be controlled by its components.

 ---